 If you’re a new rider or an experienced rider wondering if you need a stomp pad for your board, it just comes down to deciding if you want one or not.
 If your board doesn’t have a textured top-sheet and has the slick gloss top-sheet or if you’re just starting out, then you might want to consider a stomp pad.
 But, if it doesn’t—you can easily get away without one.

-Let’s go over what a stomp pad is so you can understand why some boarders use it.
+Let’s go over what a stomp pad is so you can understand why some snowboarders prefer to use one.

 What is a Snowboard Stomp Pad?